-Upon arrival, the ingredients are already prepared.
-The dough should rest for half an hour before it can be processed.
-We fill the noodles with a potato and herb filling.
+When we arrive, the ingredients are already prepared.
+The dough has to rest for half an hour before you can work it.
+We then fill the pasta with a potato and herb filling.
 Ingeborg Daberer rolls out the dough on a wooden board.
 Then she cuts out round shapes.
-These are about the size of a palm.
-The dough is stretchy enough to handle it.
-Shape by shape she fills potato fullness with a big spoon.
-Then she beats the dough around it and sticks the edges tightly together.
+These are about palm-sized.
+The dough is stretchy enough for her to work with.
+She fills each mold with a large spoonful of potato filling.
+Then she folds the dough around it and glues the edges firmly together.

 Now begins the complicated part of the production of Carinthian noodles.
 The curling.
 This is the name given to the shapes of the pretty edges that are typical of this Carinthian specialty.
 It is said that only girls who are good at crinkling can find a man.
 If it's true, we can not prove it.
 But one thing is for sure: you have to be able to do it.
 Ingeborg Daberer shows us.
 After some practice, my Carinthian noodles do not look as pretty as those of the expert.
 But at least you can see the curled edge.

-For lunch, we try Carinthian pasta with spicy stuffing.
-From meat to cheese and herbs everything is in it.
+At lunch we then try our way through Carinthian pasta with a spicy filling.
+Everything from meat to cheese and herbs is included.
 They just taste delicious.
-Even so, I prefer the sweet Carinthian noodles.
-Filled with nuts are my favorites.
+However, I like the sweet Carinthian pasta even better.
+Stuffed with nuts are my favorites.
 I know one thing for sure.
-Carinthian noodles will also be available at home in the future.
+In the future we will also have Carinthian pasta at home.